MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/system-requirements.md

 ## Prerequisites

-The following components also must be installed before you can install [!INCLUDE[prodshort](../includes/prodshort.md)].
+The following components also must be installed before you can install Dynamics GP.

 -   Microsoft Windows Installer 4.5